What are the common types of boards and board roles?

 Conclusion

-There are many different types of boards that an organization may choose or be required to adopt.
+There are many different types of boards that organizations may choose or be required to adopt.
 Each type of board is designed to provide governance or value-add to the organization.
-Each board will assign different board roles or titles, commonly the Board Chair, Board Vice Chair, Board Secretary, Treasurer, Non-Executive Directors, and Advisory Board Members.
-Depending on the organization’s strategic objectives and needs, the right mix of board members must be recruited.
-For those of you considering a board career, understanding the common types of boards and board roles available will help determine what boards and board roles are right for you.
+Each board will assign different board roles or titles; commonly, those roles include Board Chair, Board Vice Chair, Board Secretary, Treasurer, Non-Executive Directors, and Advisory Board Members.

 Related Articles